Calgary Flames rally with four goals in third to beat Ottawa Senators | TSN

 Flames rally with four goals in third to beat Sens

+CALGARY — A blend of skill and good fortune had Noah Hanifin in the middle of the Calgary Flames stirring third-period comeback on Tuesday.

-CALGARY — Yegor Sharangovich and Blake Coleman each scored two goals and the Calgary Flames scored four unanswered goals in the third period to defeat the Ottawa Senators 6-3 on Tuesday night.
+Hanifin scored the tying goal, set up the go-ahead goal, then also set up the insurance goal as the Flames scored four times in the third period to beat the Ottawa Senators 6-3.

-Noah Hanifin with a goal and two assists also had a big night for Calgary (18-18-5) with Connor Zary also scoring.
-Nazem Kadri had two assists to give him 600 career points in the NHL.
+“We did a good job of handling our emotions,” said Hanifin, up to seven goals and 22 points on the season.
+He was plus-five against the Senators, which ties his career high.

+“Sometimes coming off a road trip like that out east, coming off a couple of tough losses for us, these can be tough games coming back home and I thought we had a really mature game out there and a great third period, obviously.”

+“I tried shooting it and the stick just exploded,” said Hanifin.
+“Luckily Colesy was there.
+He's hot right now so he's the guy to be in front of the net that time.”

+After Yegor Sharangovich's second goal of the night at 15:45 made it a two-goal cushion, Coleman wrapped up the third-period barrage with his team-leading 17th goal into an empty net at 17:12.

-The Flames come back to win when trailing after two periods for the sixth time, which is tied for Colorado for the league lead.
+The Flames came back to win when trailing after two periods for the sixth time, which is tied with Colorado for the league lead.

+For Jacob Markstrom, who improved to 11-11-2, the biggest of his 30 saves came six minutes into the third when he denied Mathieu Joseph on a breakaway to keep the score 3-3 at the time.

+“We probably don't win the game without a lot of his big saves tonight, but that one stands out obviously with the tie game and the circumstances we were in,” said Coleman.
+“He's just really calm and composed and it seems to just bleed through our locker room the way that he plays back there.”

 Jacob Bernard-Docker, Dominik Kubalik and Brady Tkachuk provided the offence for Ottawa (14-22-0), which has dropped the first four games of its five-game road trip.
 The Senators have lost nine of their last 10 away from home.

-Hanifin was also involved in the go-ahead goal at 8:57, only in a much different way.
-When his stick blew up on a shot attempt from the blue line, the puck still trickled forward where Coleman corralled it and fired it past Korpisalo.

-Sharangovich's second of the game at 15:45 made it a two-goal cushion and Coleman wrapped up the third-period barrage with his team-leading 17th goal into an empty net at 17:12.
+“I think it can be really hard to stay positive at times, but we're really left with no other option,” said Ottawa blueliner Jeff Chychrun.
+“We just need to continue to put the work boots on and find a way out of this hole.”

-The Senators had taken their third lead of the night at 12:39 of the second making it 3-2 on Tkachuk's team-leading 17th goal.
-On a power play, Ottawa moved the puck around nicely with Drake Batherson and Claude Giroux combining to set up Tkachuk in the low slot.
+The Senators had taken their third lead of the night at 12:39 of the second making it 3-2 on Tkachuk's team-leading 17th goal on the power play.

-Down 2-1 after 20 minutes, Calgary tied it at 3:50 of the second when Elias Lindholm, with his stick tied up, kicked the puck to Jonathan Huberdeau, who set up Sharangovich, who ripped his 13th of the season into the top corner.

-The Senators took a 2-1 lead with three seconds left in the first period after a prolonged stretch of extended pressure in the Calgary end eventually culminated in Kubalik knocking the puck past a besieged Markstrom, who faced six shots in that 75-second span.
+But like each of their two previous leads, the Senators couldn't hold it.

+"We've got a choice.
+Either we sulk or you take it and be a man and want to get better,” said Ottawa interim coach Jacques Martin.

 ONE IN, ONE OUT